 - 1 lb linguine

-- ½ tsp kosher salt (you'll want plenty extra for salting the pasta water)
+- ½ teaspoon kosher salt (you'll want plenty extra for salting the pasta water)

 - ¼ cup extra-virgin olive oil